 Bear in mind that care providers are ungraded whilst waiting for their first inspection and it’s also important to remember that care providers can go a year or more between inspections and a lot can change during this time.

 Aside from reviewing the Care Inspectorate rating, here’s some other ways to help you decide:

 - Talk to each provider about what’s most important to you.
-It’s crucial that you are getting the kind of care that you want, and if you discuss your priorities with each agency then you can get a clearer idea of how exactly they can support you (here’s a handy list of 10 questions you should ask potential care providers).
+It’s crucial that you are getting the kind of care that you want, and if you discuss your priorities with each agency then you can get a clearer idea of how exactly they can support you (here’s a handy list of six questions you should ask home care agencies about their services).